Fibromyalgia Your Questions Answered

 - What stops IBS, for good in as little as 2 weeks

 - What medications you should or shouldn’t be on

 - The best way to prevent or substantially reduce migraines (I have a 90% success rate with drastically reducing the severity and frequency of migraine headaches).

 Many of you are asking about specific tests I use to diagnosis thyroid disorders-I’ll be sharing the exact labs I order for thyroid.
-I’ll be answering these and other emailed, and blog posted questions as well as answer your questions Tuesday night.
+I’ll be answering these and other emailed, and blog posted questions as well as answer your questions weekly.

 New Fibromyalgia Study Shows That CoQ10 May Be Helpful